Search this site

 Monica V. Weedman, M.A.

 As a PhD candidate in the Department of Psychology & Neuroscience at Baylor University, I am currently conducting research under the guidance of Dr. Jo-Ann Tsang.
-My work centers around the study of prejudice, with a particular interest in exploring how members of privileged groups grapple with the role of their advantage in perpetuating inequality.
-Additionally, my research interests encompass areas such as political psychology, psychology of religion, and social decision-making.
+Additional areas of research interest include political psychology, psychology of religion, and social decision-making.

 Prior to my time at Baylor University, I received my B.S. in Psychology at the University of Texas at Austin where I was a member of the Self-Regulation Lab as a research assistant under the mentorship of Dr. Jennifer Beer.